Zabrane/pf/README.md

 * `%d` is also long long, floats are not supprted
 * max number of arguments is defined at compile time (`VMX`)
 * `clang12`, `gcc10`, `tcc-mob`, both 32/64-bit, see `makefile`.

+pointer-to|from-integer warning is superfuous and can be ignored. no type-narrowing casts are taking place.

+just like its real counterpart, `pf()` is extremely brittle. virtually any mismatch between the format string and positional arguments is a segfault.

 ```
 $ ./mk (tcc|gcc|clang)